nurkiewicz/async-retry/README.md

 	AsyncRetryExecutor third = second.withMaxRetries(10);

 It might seem that all `with*()` methods or `retryOn()`/`abortOn()` mutate existing executor.
 But that's not the case, each configuration change **creates new instance**, leaving the old one untouched.
-So for example while `first` executor will retry on `FileNotFoundException`, `second` and `third` won't.
+So for example while `first` executor will retry on `FileNotFoundException`, the `second` and `third` won't.
 However they all share the same `scheduler`.
 This is the reason why `AsyncRetryExecutor` does not shut down `ScheduledExecutorService` (it doesn't even have any `close()` method).
 Since we have no idea how many copies of `AsyncRetryExecutor` exist pointing to the same scheduler, we don't even try to manage its lifecycle.
 However this is typically not a problem (see *Spring integration* below).

 You might be wondering, why such an awkward design decision?
 There are three reasons:

 * when writing a concurrent code immutability can greatly reduce risk of multi-threading bugs.
 For example `RetryContext` holds number of retries.
 But instead of mutating it we simply create new instance (copy) with incremented but `final` counter.
 No race condition or visibility can ever occur.

 * if you are given an existing `RetryExecutor` which is almost exactly what you want but you need one minor tweak, you simply call `executor.with...()` and get a fresh copy.
-You don't have worry about other places where the same executor was used (see: *Spring integration* for further examples)
+You don't have to worry about other places where the same executor was used (see: *Spring integration* for further examples)

 * functional programming and immutable data structures are *sexy* these days ;-).

 N.B.: `AsyncRetryExecutor` is **not** marked `final`, does you can break immutability by subclassing it and adding mutable state.
 Please don't do this, subclassing is only permitted to alter behaviour.

+## Dependencies

+This library requires Java 8 and [SLF4J](http://www.slf4j.org/) for logging.
+Java 7 port additionally depends on [Guava](http://code.google.com/p/guava-libraries/).

 ## Spring integration

 If you are just about to use `RetryExecutor` in Spring - feel free, but the configuration API might not work for you.
 Spring promotes (or used to promote) the convention of mutable services with plenty of setters.
-In XML you defined bean and invoke setters (via `<property name="..."/>`) on it.
+In XML you define bean and invoke setters (via `<property name="..."/>`) on it.
 This convention assumes the existence of mutating setters.
 But I found this approach error-prone and counter-intuitive under some circumstances.

 Let's say we globally defined [`org.springframework.transaction.support.TransactionTemplate`](http://static.springsource.org/spring/docs/current/javadoc-api/org/springframework/transaction/support/TransactionTemplate.html) bean and injected it in multiple places.
 Great.
 Now there is this one single request that requires slightly different timeout: